henspace/text2lesson-docs/docs/playing-and-sharing/sharing-lessons.md

 # 🎁 Sharing lessons

-_Text2Lesson_ provides a few ways to share lessons.
+_RapidQandA_ provides a few ways to share lessons.
 How you share will depends on the capabilities of your device.
 We'll show both ways here but you only have to chose one.

 ## Sharing from the certificate